MissingCore/Music/docs/experimental-features.md

 > [!NOTE]
 > Having this feature enabled may cause the app to feel slower (ie: slower navigation, slower opening of sheets).

-## Glyph Toy

-[Documentation can be found in the dedicated `music-glyph-toys` repository](https://github.com/MissingCore/music-glyph-toys?tab=readme-ov-file#toy-design--usage), with notes on the interaction support we added to simulate media controls via the Glyph Button.

-> [!IMPORTANT]
-> There's a high probability of the Glyph Button interactions not working since I don't have a Nothing Phone 3 to test things out (which might be caused by the connection between the toy and the app not being correctly implemented).

 ## Lyric Providers

 See the [dedicated `Lyrics Provider` documentation for more information](./lyrics.md#-experimental-lyrics-providers).